 Drones are quickly becoming the norm amongst wedding videographers – every wedding film features a drone shot.
-Sometimes they’re used tastefully to set the scene, sometimes they’re overused to the point of looking ridiculous (nobody needs to see your drinks reception from above – it actually just looks like a load of people holding glasses of prosecco and pointing at the sky).
-Either way, the chances are that drone cinematography has been a factor in deciding which studio to hire to film your wedding.
+Sometimes they’re used tastefully to set the scene, sometimes they’re overused to the point of looking ridiculous.
+Either way, the chances are that drone cinematography has been a factor in deciding which filmmaker to hire for your wedding.

 But do you know the cost of using a drone in your wedding film?

 Firstly, they’re expensive.
-Your average drone costs around £1000.
+Your average drone costs £1-2000.
 That being said, they’re definitely worth it; the technology they pack into those little things is phenomenal for the price you pay.

 Secondly, they’re dangerous.
 They can fly FAST, they weigh a fair bit, and their propellors are enough to take your finger off (maybe, I haven’t actually tested that one out, although I have cut myself pretty badly).
 Back in 2013, before drones were even that commonplace, one photographer went viral after his drone hit a groom in the head.
 Just a couple of years ago, a groom in America was sued by his own wedding guests after his drone spiralled out of control and hit them in the face.